domin13322/cloth-shop/README.md

 # cloth-shop
-Online cloth store for now just the front page, the project will be continued soon
+Online cloth store for now just the front page, the project will be continued soon.
+Now there is just front-end added